Misiac/workout-journal/readme.md

 * Log Workout Sessions
     - Easily record workout sessions, including exercises performed, duration, and intensity

+* Comprehensive Statistics
+    - Track your progress with detailed statistics for each workout and overall performance metrics.

 * AI Workout Analysis
     - Obtain in-depth analysis of your workout sessions using OpenAI's AI capabilities, including performance insights